Clarifai/docs/docs/api-guide/workflows/common-workflows/visual-text-recognition-walkthrough.md

 **Work with text in images, just like you work with encoded text**
 <hr />

-Visual text recognition helps you convert printed text in images and videos into machine-encoded text.
+Visual text recognition (VTR) helps you convert printed text in images and videos into machine-encoded text.
 You can input a scanned document, a photo of a document, a scene-photo \(such as the text on signs and billboards\), or text superimposed on an image \(such as in a meme\), and output the words and individual characters present in the images.

-VTR lets you "digitize" text so that it can be edited, searched, stored, displayed and analyzed.
+VTR lets you "digitize" text so that it can be edited, searched, stored, displayed, and analyzed.

 ![](/img/vtr.jpg)

-:::note
+:::tip Note
 The current version of our VTR model is not designed for use with handwritten text or documents with tightly-packed text—like you might see on the page of a novel, for example.
 ::::